 A few months later, while coaching my middle school cheerleading team, I received an urgent phone call from my mom telling me that my father had discovered a large tumor in his kidney that needed to be removed immediately.
 I instantly dropped to my knees and began sobbing in front of my entire cheerleading squad.

-Thankfully, after some time had passed, my son and father began to heal–thanks in no small part to a handful of extremely talented doctors.
-The heavy cloud that hung over everyday life started to lift and things began to feel lighter.
-I felt reassured that things were starting to get better and looked forward to the spring.
+After some time had passed, my son and father began to heal–thanks in no small part to a handful of extremely talented doctors.
+I felt a profound sense of gratitude and relief that my loved ones were healthy and safe.
+The heavy cloud that hung over everyday life was finally starting to lift.
+Things were even starting to feel light again.
+I took a huge amount of comfort in this lightness and looked forward to the spring.